 Philip S. Low

-- Ralph C. Corley Distinguished Professor of Chemistry and Director of the Purdue Center for Drug Discovery — Biochemistry (Department of Chemistry)
+- Presidential Scholar for Drug Discovery and Ralph C. Corley Distinguished Professor of Chemistry — Biochemistry (Department of Chemistry)

 - Office: DRUG 323